FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/cross-sections-editor/Cross Sections Editor.rst

 ----------------------------------------

 A secondary method can be used to create the cross section data.
-This example will sample the map for station-elevation data using a plugin called Profile Tool.
+This example will sample the map for station-elevation data using a Plugin called Profile Tool.
 This tool is not the preferred method but it has some handy features that make it useful.

 1. Find and install
-   the plugin Profile Tool.
+   the Plugin Profile Tool.

 2. Select the first cross section in the Cross Section Editor widget.
    This activates the cross section table and plot.

 3. Click the Profile
-   button to open the Profile Tool plugin,
+   button to open the Profile Tool Plugin,

 4. Click the add
    layer button and select the Elevation Raster layer.